EvanDBush/classroom-organizer/README.md

 2. Install node dependencies. "npm install" in project directory terminal.

-3. Create "nodemon.json" file in root directory.
+3. Create "nodemon.json" file in root level of classroom-organizer directory.

 4. Inside the file.
 Create an object to store the password for the database.